mramshaw/Google-Assistant/README.md

 [I have diagrammed these for the [Wit.ai API](http://github.com/mramshaw/GCP-Slackbot#wit).]

-Intents can be individually tested from within DialogFlow.
+Intents can be individually tested from within Dialogflow.

 Follow-up intents are a special case - these can only match if their parents have previously matched.